 1. Competitive Sealed Bids – Informal bid requirements may be met by the use of sealed bids.
 The purchasing officer may determine appropriate methods for soliciting sealed bids.
 The bid specifications will include the time, date and place for opening bids.
 No advertisement for bids is necessary (unless the formal bid process is used); however, the purchasing officer may advertise for bids as he/she deems appropriate.

 2. Quotations – Informal bid requirements may be met by the solicitation of quotes from prospective vendors.
-Quotations may be solicited and submitted via fax, email or telephone.
+Quotations may be solicited and submitted via fax, email, telephone, or the E-Quote service of the NC E-Procurement System.
 Telephone quotes must be placed in writing before a final contract will be awarded.
 Written quotations must be on the vendor’s letterhead or an official quotation form, and must include an authorized signature.

 3. Reverse Auction – A reverse auction may be used to solicit informal bids, consistent with the process provided in formal bidding section.